Joe Kelly (pitcher): Los Angeles Dodgers (2019–2021)

-Chicago White Sox
+Chicago White Sox (2022–2023)

 On March 14, 2022, Kelly signed a two-year, $17 million contract with a club option for the 2024 season with the Chicago White Sox.
-Kelly began the season on the injured list still recovering from the biceps strain.
-On May 9, Kelly was activated from the IL.
-On that same day, he made his White Sox debut against the Cleveland Guardians in the 7th inning going 1 inning while allowing 2 hits and striking out Franmil Reyes for his first White Sox strikeout.
-Kelly struggled in his first year with the White Sox.
-Kelly in 2022 went 1–3 with a career worst ERA of 6.08 in 43 games in 37 innings while striking out 53 batters.
+Kelly struggled in his first year with the White Sox, going 1–3 with a career worst 6.08 ERA in 43 games in 37 innings while striking out 53 batters.
+In the 2023 season, he made 31 appearances (29 innings) for the Sox, with a 1–5 record and 4.97 ERA.

+Second stint with Dodgers (2023–2024)

+On July 28, 2023, Kelly and Lance Lynn were traded to the Dodgers in exchange for Trayce Thompson, Nick Nastrini, and Jordan Leasure.
+He pitched in 11 games with a 1.74 ERA.
+The Dodgers declined the option on Kelly's contract, paying him a $1 million buyout rather than guaranteeing him a salary of $9.5 million for the 2024 season.

+On December 11, 2023, Kelly re-signed with the team on a one–year, $8 million contract.
+He posted a 4.73 ERA in 15 games before he was placed on the injured list with a right shoulder posterior strain on May 6, 2024, from which he was activated on July 19.
+He finished the season with a 1–1 record, 4.78 ERA and 35 strikeouts in 35 games.

+During the off-season, Kelly commented that he would only return to the Dodgers, and would otherwise retire.
+In an interview in August 2025, Kelly revealed that his comeback plan was to pitch a showcase for the Dodgers in hopes of signing with them before season's end.

 Pitching profile

 Kelly throws a fastball that can reach up to 102.2 mph and complements it with a sinking fastball and slider.
 His sinker shows dramatic horizontal movement, while paradoxically, not showing the kind of vertical movement (sink or drop) of other sinkerballers such as former teammate Justin Masterson – and is one of the fastest in the game, at about 98 mph.
 He also throws a changeup to left-handed batters and a curveball.
 His control of his pitches — including his fastball — receives compliments.